AndresPitta/AndresPitta.github.io/_posts/2020-05-23-Pokemon-generator.md

 ![](../images/epoch_500.png)

-By epoch 500, colours are being added to the Pokemon (Thought it is only orange and blue)
+By epoch 500, colours are being added to the Pokemon (thought it is only orange and blue)

 <b style="font-size:110%;text-align:center">700th Epoch</b>